foundriesio/docs/source/user-guide/troubleshooting/troubleshooting.rst

     SPL_FIT_SIGNATURE_STRICT needs a valid config node in FIT
     ### ERROR ### Please RESET the board ###

-This suggests that the SPL key is missing from the factory.
+This suggests that the SPL key is missing from the Factory.
 The key is defined in the OE recipe and it defaults to ``spldev``.

 ::